1977 Canadian Grand Prix: Report

 There was drama in the final four laps.
 On lap 77, Andretti's engine blew and laid oil in turn 9 as he pulled into the pits.
 Patrese spun his Shadow in the turn 9 oil and into the second Hesketh of Rupert Keegan, which had crashed earlier in the race and had been left on the side of the track.
 Vittorio Brambilla then hit the oil and also spun his Surtees, collecting the wreckages of Keegan's and Patrese's cars.
 Danny Ongais was next in the Interscope Penske, but was able to continue.
 Finally Villeneuve spun, staying on the track only to break a driveshaft trying to pull away and retiring.

 Andretti's retirement meant that Scheckter inherited the win, with Depailler second and the recovered Mass completing the podium.
 Jones was fourth ahead of Patrick Tambay in the Ensign, while Brambilla was classified sixth, just ahead of Ongais.

+This was the last Formula One race at Mosport Park.
+Although reasonably popular with drivers and fans, there was criticism that the track was cracked due to the cold Canadian forest weather later in the year (when the race was originally held) and that the drainage was poor, putting the safety of the drivers at risk, and so the Canadian Grand Prix was moved to the Circuit Gilles Villeneuve on Notre Dame Island in Montreal from 1978 onwards, where it has remained ever since.